Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 Compare the different travel classes offered by Intercity Express (ICE) when traveling from Paris to Berlin Hbf.

-Onboard services on Intercity Express (ICE)
+What are the onboard services on Intercity Express (ICE)?

 Discover more about the onboard services offered on trains from Paris to Berlin Hbf.